kposenau/kposenau.github.io/index.md

 ---
 <h2> About me </h2>

 I am an Assistant Professor of Finance at the SC Johnson Cornell College of Business.
 My research interests are in empirical corporate finance and public finance, with a focus on financial intermediation, sustainability, and municipal debt markets.
+I earned my PhD in finance from the University of Chicago Booth School of Business.
  <br>
  <br>